CyberDevv/book_store/functions.md

 -  [x] `/books/:id`: GET endpoint to retrieve details of a specific book.
 -  [x] `/users/cart`: GET endpoint to retrieve the current shopping cart of a user.
 -  [x] `/users/cart`: POST endpoint to add a book to a user's shopping cart.
+- [x] `/users/cart/:id`: DELETE endpoint to delete a specific cart item.
 -  [ ] `/cart/checkout`: POST endpoint to complete a purchase and create a new order.
 -  [ ] `/orders`: GET endpoint to retrieve a list of a user's orders.
--  [ ] `/reviews`: POST endpoint to submit a new book review.
--  [ ] `/wishlist`: GET endpoint to retrieve a user's wish list.
--  [ ] `/contact`: POST endpoint to send a message to the website administrator.

 3. Admin endpoints: